14 Answers to Common Computer Questions You’re Afraid to Ask

 You may lose data at any time due to a hardware failure, a natural disaster, a virus or ransomware attack, or human error.

 Everyone knows that spam email exists and has probably been told 100 times not to click on it.
-Unfortunately, the bad guys are getting more clever, and spam emails are getting harder and harder to detect.
+Unfortunately, the bad guys are getting cleverer, and spam emails are getting harder and harder to detect.

 Here are two basic rules to remember: